palantir/gradle-jdks/README.md

       baseUrl = 'https://internal-corporate-mirror/azul-zulu-cdn-mirror'
    }

+   // [Ignored by the Gradle JDK Automanagement workflow]
    // Optional: You can specify CA certs which will be installed into
    //           the extracted JDK to work with TLS interception.
    // Default:  No CA certs are added.